tom-granig/JS-PRNG/README.md

 ```

 ### Getting 1D and 2D noise values in the range [0, 1)
-One dimensional and two dimensional noise values can be obtained with the functions `getNoise1D(x)` and `getNoise2D(x, y)`, where if the same x and y values are supplied, and the initial seed value is the same, the same noise value will always be generated.
+One dimensional and two dimensional based noise values can be obtained with the functions `getNoise1D(x)` and `getNoise2D(x, y)`, where if the same x and y values are supplied, and the initial seed value is the same, the same noise value will always be generated.
 Using `next()` and `nextBetween()` will not affect the values these functions produce.

 #### 1D noise
 One dimensional noise bases its "random" value on a single input, x, as well as the seed value.